Why Digital Transformation Fails (and how to start prepared)

 Remove barriers for business innovators: by visually drawing new business logic and digital processes, business people are more independent.
-As the technology codes the software behind the platform, it allows validating proof of concept before involving core dev teams on a more deep tech level.
+As the technology codes the software behind the platform, it allows validating proof of concept before involving core dev teams on a more in-depth tech level.

 Adapt quickly and secure accuracy: small iterative processes provide immediate tangible results and enable to rapidly leverage on failures to adjust the software more closely to the business needs.
 Embark your experts on the collaborative platform to assemble, refine, and share software bricks that will enrich your internal marketplace to stay 100% focused on your business.

 Expand while keeping strategic alignment: aim at what you didn’t think possible.
-The platform provides incomparable agility by allowing multi teams real-time collaboration, rapid scaling, incorporating deep tech, and third-party or legacy systems integration.
+The platform provides exceptional agility by allowing multi teams real-time collaboration, rapid scaling, incorporating deep tech, and third-party or legacy systems integration.
 Operating with the Olympe platform ensures a global approach to digital transformation by creating a living software ecosystem.

 First of all, this is important to choose a particular focus to start a digital transformation.
 For example, the areas of customer experience, operational processes, or business models defined by MIT Sloan are niches big enough to address mandatory, relevant or desired transformation.

 Digital transformation should not be confused with technological optimization.
 New technologies cause, enable, or accelerate the transformation but are not defining a company’s digital journey.